12 FAQs About FTP Hosting

 Because of its longevity, FTP is a widely known and very popular file transfer mechanism.
 The original format, however, is not terribly secure.
 That’s where SFTP, FTPS, and FTPES step in:

-- SFTP (Secure FTP): Establishes a secure connection and sends files through the secure shell or SSH file transfer protocol instead of TCP/IP connections.
+- SFTP (secure file transfer protocol): Establishes a secure connection and sends files through the secure shell or SSH file transfer protocol instead of TCP/IP connections.

 - FTPS (FTP SSL): Secures data transfer with TLS/SSL certificates, encrypting your files as they move between devices.